sigpwny/websites/content/README.md

 # Content Types

+There are 8 content types defined.
+Italicized types are not explicitly defined.

+- Meeting
+- Event
+- Publication
+- Markdown Page
+- *Profile*
+  - Admin
+  - Alum
+  - Helper
+- *Redirect*
+  - External
+  - Internal

+The majority of these content types are defined in the frontmatter of Markdown files, with the exception of Redirects, which are defined with JSON files.
+These content types are stored in the `content` directory, with the exception of Markdown Pages, which are stored in `src/pages_md`.

 > **Note**
 > Current SIGPwny helpers can manage content through [Netlify CMS](https://cms.sigpwny.com/).
-Access can be managed by SIGPwny admins on [Netlify]](https://app.netlify.com/sites/cms-sigpwny-com/identity).
+Access to the CMS can be managed by SIGPwny admins on [Netlify](https://app.netlify.com/sites/cms-sigpwny-com/identity).

 ## Meeting